algorandfoundation/puya/docs/src/content/docs/language-guide/structure.md

     when creating a contract and will appear in ARC-32/ARC-56 app spec.
 -   `avm_version` - Which determines the AVM version to target, affecting which operations are supported.
     Defaults to the value supplied on the command line (which defaults to the current mainnet version).
+-   `autosalt` - Which controls off-curve program salting, disabled by default for contracts.
+See [off-curve address hardening](#off-curve-address-hardening).

 Full example: